/api/transactions/export

 Workflow Example

-💡 Typical Export Workflow (Future)
+Typical Export Workflow

-1. Check wallet balance: GET /api/wallet/balance
+1. Check wallet balance: GET /api/wallets/balance

-3. Export desired amount: GET /api/transactions/export?amount=100
+3. Export coins: GET /api/transactions/export?amount=100&memo=AJ&destination=E:\coins&wallet_path=...

-5. Share exported file with recipient
+5. Share the file with the recipient

-6. Recipient imports using: POST /api/transactions/import
+6. Recipient imports using: GET /api/transactions/deposit

 Related Endpoints